Whey vs Casein Protein: Which is Better for You?

 In the world of sports supplements, protein plays a key role in recovery, muscle growth, and overall health.
 Two of the most popular types of protein on the market are whey and casein.
 But which one is the right choice for you?
 In this detailed guide, we will explore the main differences, advantages, and disadvantages of each type to help you make an informed decision.

-What are Whey and Casein Protein?
+What are Whey and Casein Proteins?

 Both proteins are derived from milk but have different properties: